YashiLin1/wassp/README.md

 - Installed WordPress using [Local](https://localwp.com/), then installed 4 plugins in WordPress: Advanced Custom Fields, WPGraphQL, WPGraphQL for Advanced Custom Field and Duplicator

-- Created Field Groups and Post Types of "Articles" and "Capabilities" and found out that showing data in posts created in ACF requires an ACF Pro version.
+- Created Field Groups and Post Types of "Articles" and "Capabilities" and found out that showing data in posts created in ACF requires an paid ACF Pro version.
 Currently it only shows default data in field groups in WPGraphQL schema results.

+## Current result

+- Built homepage with animation

+- Struggling in getting queries in WpGraphQL

+- Learning Apollo Client

 ## Run this project